cardboard-iguana/cardboard-iguana.com/log/2021-09-11-context-setting.md

 Maybe it will be never, and "Cardboard Iguana Security" will just be the label I give to my side-work.

 The name itself is something of a joke - my partner and I were talking about how absurd startup names (and particularly software and IT security startup names!) have become.
-Eventually, they suggested that one day someone was going to name their company "cardboard iguana"...
-And you know what, I liked the sound of that.
+Eventually, they suggested that one day someone was going to name their company "cardboard iguana"… And you know what, I liked the sound of that.

 As of this writing, Cardboard Iguana Security is divided into two parts: A Hacker's Notes and A Hacker's Log.